Technology / Networking

 Published on December 13, 2021

 As a network engineer, it is vital to understand how VoIP calls can affect your company's bandwidth.
 This becomes more and more important as work-from-home becomes increasingly common.
-Calculating the bandwidth for your Cisco IP Calls is a matter of some simple calculations.
+Calculating the bandwidth for your Cisco IP Calls is a simple matter of a few simple calculations.
 Using this equation will assist you and your company in determining networking needs.

 This article is divided into two sections.
-First is an explanation of some of the terms needed to understand the calculations.
-In the second section, we'll go over how to actually calculate bandwidth.
+First, I will explain some of the terms needed to understand the calculations.
+In the second section, we'll go over how to calculate bandwidth.
 We'll also talk about how different protocols affect bandwidth and where to get more information on the calculations.

 What is a Codec?

 Codec is short for Coder/Decoder, which may give you a hint to its purpose, but let's elaborate.
 Whenever a person speaks over a VoIP call, their voice must be translated into something a computer understands.
-A codec is a piece of software that does the actual digital transformation of a voice or any other sound.
+A codec is a piece of software that transforms a voice or any other sound digitally.
 Let's talk briefly about how it does this.

 A Codec's raison d’être is converting voice into a digital signal.
 However, because a voice is a sound wave, the computer can only take a sample of the wave using a mathematical process called interpolation.
-In other words, it slices the wave up by taking several samples and then estimates the rest of the wave.
-It then takes that estimation and transforms it into binary data, which is then decoded back into your voice.
-Now that we understand how a codec works, let's take a look at the four we plan to use in calculations.
+In other words, it slices the wave by taking several samples and then estimates the rest of the wave.
+It then transforms that estimation into binary data, which is then decoded back into your voice.
+Now that we understand how a codec works let's look at the four we plan to use in calculations.

 The Four VoIP Codecs for Cisco

 The four Voip Codecs for Cisco are G.711, G.729, G.7622, and ILBC.
-For each Codec there is a Codec Sampling Size.
-A codec sampling size is the amount of bytes used to sample a signal.
-Let's discuss each starting with G.711.
+Each Codec has a codec sampling size, which is the amount of bytes used to sample a signal.
+Let's discuss each, starting with G.711.

 What is G.711?

-G.711 Codec is a Codec that focuses on clarity and performance.
-That being said, it takes up a high bit rate of 64,000 KB of bandwidth and its codec sampling size is 80 bytes.
-It's used primarily for VoIP, but can be used for fax.
+G.711 Codec focuses on clarity and performance.
+It uses a high bit rate of 64,000 KB of bandwidth, and its codec sampling size is 80 bytes.
+It's used primarily for VoIP but can also be used for fax.

 What is G.729?

 G.729 is the perfect codec solution when your bandwidth is limited.
-For instance, small businesses would be comfortable with this codec.
+Small businesses would be comfortable with this codec.
 A large business servicing many customers at once, however, would quickly find limitations with G.729.
-This codec has an 8,000 KB of bandwidth and is limited to VoIP only.
+This codec has an 8,000 KB bandwidth and is limited to VoIP only.

 What is G.722?